KeyboardKit/website/pages/about/about.md

 hero-icon: /assets/heros/icon.png
 hero-title: About KeyboardKit
-hero-description: KeyboardKit lets you build amazing iOS keyboard extensions
+hero-tagline: An SDK that lets you build amazing custom keyboards
+hero-description: Build keyboard apps for all major Apple platforms, using Swift & SwiftUI.

 description: KeyboardKit lets you build amazing keyboard extensions with Swift & SwiftUI